rjrpaz/tt-challenge/README.md

 - All the relevant backup scripts.

 - You can use another git provider to leverage hooks, CI/CD or other features not enabled in Toptal’s git.
 Everything else, including the code for the CI/CD pipeline, must be pushed to Toptal’s git. -->

+## Enhancements

+The pipeline should be able to identify if the modifications for the project impact frontend or backend only and proceed to do the update to the specific autoscaling group.

+Add a testing stage for the infrastructure management itseft through *terramake*.

+Add redudancy to the database.
+Both subnets are already created.
+A master is created in the first subnet but the replica is missing in the second subnet.
+Also, an internal load balancer should be added as an endpoint for both databases (?).

+Add proper DNS entries for both services.